-These guide-lines are offered by the Department and the Education Authority NI under its control.
+These guidelines are offered by the Department and the Education Authority NI under its control.

-Prevention of situations where physical restraint has to be considered is at all times preferable to having to react to such situations.
+Prevention of situations where physical contact with a pupil has to be considered is at all times preferable to having to react to such situations.
 The difficulties of achieving this in practice are clearly recognised.
 An ethos within the school which encourages good behaviour and a sense of shared community is important.
-At an individual level, teachers should focus on class and pupil management techniques which minimise conflict and encourage pupils to take less aggressive approaches to situations.
+At an individual level, teachers should focus on class and pupil management techniques (including the use of the Solihull Approach) which minimise conflict and encourage pupils to take less aggressive approaches to situations.

-If Physical Restraint Cannot Be Avoided
+If Physical Contact with a Pupil Cannot Be Avoided